Harold Elliott (Australian Army officer): Early law career

 In 1903, Elliott returned to his studies, completing his arts degree.
 Instead of staying at Ormond College, he lived at "Endersleigh", a residence in Drummond Street, Carlton, owned by Alexander and Mary Campbell.
 The following year he commenced law, winning a residential scholarship to Ormond College.
 He was also commissioned in the Militia as a second lieutenant in the 5th Infantry Regiment.
 He returned to Ormond in 1905, where he was joined by his brother George, who had also been dux of Ballarat College, and went on to play football for Fitzroy and University in the Victorian Football League.
 Elliott graduated in 1906 with his Bachelor of Arts and Bachelor of Laws with second class honours, sharing the Supreme Court Prize for the top law student.

-A law degree was not sufficient to allow one to practise law; aspiring lawyers still had to also complete their articles.
+A law degree was not sufficient to allow one to practise law; aspiring lawyers had also to complete articles.
 Elliott joined the firm of Moule, Hamilton and Kiddle on Market Street.
-While working on his articles, he lived at Endersleigh, where he dated Belle and Kate, the daughters of the owners.
+While working on his articles, he lived at Endersleigh and courted Belle and Kate, the daughters of its owners.
 He completed his articles in August 1907, and was dismissed by Moule, Hamilton and Kiddle, since the firm would now have to pay him a living wage.
 Elliott practised as a solicitor in Stawell, Victoria, for a while, before returning to Melbourne, where he formed a partnership with a fellow solicitor, Glen Roberts, with offices in Collins Street.
 He bought a house called "Dalriada" in Northcote, with a loan from his father, and married Kate Campbell there on 27 December 1909.
 They had two children, a daughter, Violet, born in March 1911, and a son, Neil, in June 1912.
 His militia career also flourished, and he was promoted to lieutenant in 1905, captain in 1909, major in 1911, and lieutenant colonel in 1913, commanding the 58th Battalion (Essendon Rifles).